And then....She left me for another man.

 I was born in Bakersfield California and abandoned by my parents in Seattle, Washington.
 After living in the foster care system for some years, I was eventually adopted.

 I’ve lived in Idaho, Washington, California, Virginia, and now make my home in Texas.
-My wife, Lora and I have four grown children of whom we are justifiably proud, not because we were such good parents, but because God is good.
+I have four grown children of whom I am justifiably proud, not because we were such good parents, but because God is good.

-I’ve written several books of historical fiction and an illustrated book on the training of horses, in addition to authoring and/or contributing to numerous technical manuals and articles in various publications and periodicals.
+I’ve written several books of Historical Fiction/Westerns and an illustrated book on the training of horses, in addition to authoring and/or contributing to numerous technical manuals and articles in various publications and periodicals.

 As a horse trainer and clinician (I trained performance horses for twenty five years), I had occasion to travel extensively and I’ve been blessed to work with a variety of horses and people in amazing circumstances and locations.
 I’ve herded cattle in Texas, chased kangaroos on horseback through the Australian Outback, guided pack-trips into the high Sierras and the Colorado Rockies, conditioned and trained thoroughbred race horses, galloped a warmblood on the bank of a canal that was surveyed by George Washington, and spent uncounted, delightful hours breaking bread with unique characters in diverse parts of the world.